Are You Opening a Bank Account with Bad Credit? Here's What You Need to Know

 Similarly, people with a bad ChexSystems Consumer Score can still apply for a checking account.
 Many banks offer “second chance” checking accounts that give people with lousy banking history the chance to make good.
 You should also check out your local credit union, as many of them offer second chance checking as well.

-But just like those higher interest rates for bad credit loans, second chance checking accounts come with more fees and restrictions than traditional bank accounts, and they also offer far fewer perks.
+Second chance checking accounts do tend to come with more fees and restrictions than traditional bank accounts, and they also offer far fewer perks.

 In order to get a second chance checking account, you will almost certainly have to pay a monthly maintenance fee.
 And the account might also come with additional requirements like maintaining a minimum balance or having direct deposit.
 Plus, you still might not get a debit card with the account or be able to use it for online bill pay.